py-chung/IPLGP/README.md

 # IPLGP

 In this package, we provide a tool to select parental lines for multiple traits in plant breeding.
 To confirm the potential of a set of parental lines, this package provides two useful tools.
-One is *D-score*, which is a new criteri we proposed in our study for determine the potential of a set of parental line.
+One is *D-score*, which is a new criterion we proposed in our study for determine the potential of a set of parental line.
 The other is the simulation test of the breeding process.
 There are three strategy in our simulation test, which is (i) GEBV-O considers only genomic estimated breeding values (GEBVs) of the candidate individuals; (ii) GD-O considers only genomic diversity (GD) of the candidate individuals; and (iii) GEBV-GD considers both GEBV and GD.

 ## Installation